seanap/DescGen/README.md

 ```

 ## Intervals.icu
-* Get your API key and Athlete ID from your Settings page.
 * This will grab today's Fitness, Fatigue, and Form values
 ```
 # Fitness | Fatigue | Form | Form Class